 - A woman breaks her nose when her face hits the airbag.

 - A man is injured when another car slams into his car.

 - Someone gets their arm broken in a minivan door.

 - A man dies and breaks his back when the van is reversed into a tree.

 - A woman is drowned in a lake.

 - A dog is killed by a shotgun blast.

 - A kidnapper is hit in the head with a shovel.

 It appears that Halle Berry is trying to be that go to actress for kidnapping thrillers.
 Two in the last four years.
 Kidnap is sadly not a high point in her career.
-This is not Catwoman bad but this is far from her best work.
-A thriller that never slows down and is never once dull is let down by a terrible script, character decisions, and horrendous editing.
+This is not Catwoman bad, but this is far from her best work.
+A thriller that never slows down and is never once dull but is let down by a terrible script, character decisions, and horrendous editing.
 The sort-of-twist is also revealed in the trailer for the film.
 Halle Berry really tries her best but can't rise above the below average material.